Dear Business Leader,

 Even though they’re shelved alongside business books, they really deserve their own genre.

-You see, other books are primarily written as commercial products, just like iPads or suits or canned soup.
+You see, other books are primarily written as commercial products, just like iPads or suits or soup.

 A customer buys it and, if they like it, they buy more of the same.